 Arkion couldn’t tell what kind of pattern this yellow poison was launched with.
 He couldn’t know, so he hoped it was just a large amount of a silly hallucinogenic.
 But feared it may have been the Death Sentence sequence.

 Daegan had a poetic flair, after all.
 The spot was the same, the confrontation in the same context – and his name had come up.
 Arthur.

 Half here, half elsewhere, when Eysin came to, she desperately wanted to open her eyes, but noticed she’s still fully in the suit, so, somehow, she moved her half-dead hand to her face, and the man tried to stop her, but finally let her do it – she removed the visor… And as she did that, she started coughing.
-She stopped, and noticed that her eyes were hurting bad.
+She stopped and noticed that her eyes were hurting bad.

 She started coughing again, so bad that she was almost going to throw up.
 Water came up her lungs, she could taste the sea salt in her nose.
 A few more coughs and something else came up.
-She spit it into her hands.
+She spat it into her hands.
 A liquid of yellow, mashed up with pink.
-She looke at it, confused, and when the man saw that, he grabbed her hand and used some tissue to wipe it off her.
+She looked at it, confused, and when the man saw that, he grabbed her hand and used some tissue to wipe it off her.

 Arkion put his visor on and looked at the mixed yellow and pink.
 Indeed, the pink was eating away at the yellow.
 “Regen…” He mumbles.
 But he couldn’t still make out from that view in what configuration that liquid had entered her system.
 Not knowing was rather irritating.